abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 of them have found me more than twenty feet away, and I’ve been stung twice.
-After the first couple of days observing them in their territorial and protective nature, I was reminded of how really foolish it is to have any sense of ownership around “my kuṭi.”
-It’s likely that their sense of possession is even stronger than mine, to the point of aggressively defending their position.
-For them it is “their kuṭi,” not mine, and they are simply defending their territory against me.
+After the first couple of days observing them in their territorial and protective nature, I was reminded of how really foolish it is to have any sense of ownership around *my kuṭi.* It’s likely that their sense of possession is even stronger than mine, to the point of aggressively defending their position.
+For them it is *their kuṭi,* not mine, and they are simply defending their territory against me.
 This is another reminder of the sense of ownership and control we have, the sense we have of being the center of experience and generally the center